ayezinhtun/1cng-protal-user-guide/docs/Compute/Guides For VMware/Compute Instance.md

 ### <span style={{ color: '#003366' }}>Review and Deploy</span>

 - Choose the desired **Billing Cycle** for your instance.
-You can choose either Hourly or Monthly.
+Instance supports the following billing cycles: Hourly, Monthly, Quarterly, Semiannually, Yearly, Bi-annually, and Tri-annually.

+- It also supports a comprehensive set of billing rules, including Date to Date, Fixed Calendar Month, Unfixed Calendar Month, Fixed Prorata, and Unfixed Prorata.

+- It supports multiple instance packages such as General Purpose, Compute-Optimized, and Memory-Optimized.
+These options allow users to choose configurations tailored to their workload performance and memory needs.

 - Verify all the configuration details and review the price summary.
 Click on **Review & Deploy** to create the instance.

 ![Review and Deploy](images/stackconsole-create-instance-depoly.png)